contentful/contentful.js/README.md

 - **Can I use the SDK in react native projects**
 	- Yes it is possible
+- **I get the error: Unable to resolve module `http`**
+	- Our SDK is supplied as node and browser version.
+Most non-node environments, like React Native, act like a browser.
+To force using of the browser version, you can require it via: `const { createClient } = require('contentful/dist/contentful.browser.min.js')`

 - **Link resolution does not work when using `client.getEntry('<entry-id>')`**
 	- Link resolution does not work with the single entity endpoint, you can use `client.getEntries({'sys.id': '<entry-id>'})` to link an entry with resolved links
 - **Can I use it with typescript?**